codahale/lockstitch/design.md

   digest
 ```

-This construction is collision-resistant if SHA-256 is collision-resistant.
+This construction is indistinguishable from a random oracle if SHA-256 is indistinguishable from a
+random oracle.

 ### Message Authentication Codes